sara-nl/clouddocs/notices/maintenance_preparation_down.markdown

 If you bring a VM to `undeployed`, `stopped` or even `poweroff` state, its disks will remain on the host, non-redundant, and have an increased risk of data loss.
 This risk is small, but not negligible.

-If you leave a VM runnng, it will experience a sudden loss of power and its disks will probably be corrupred.
+If you leave a VM runnng, it will experience a sudden loss of power and its disks will probably be corrupted.

 ### Links